“Why I’m Walking Away From Teaching”

 “Why You Shouldn’t Become a Teacher”

 In case you’re wondering, this is NOT a post about why I’m burning out, since I am most definitely not and likely never will.
 It is also NOT a post that discourages the passionate youth of America from going into the teaching profession.
-As I watch my four year old thriving in her first “real” year of school, coming home to excitedly “play teacher” on a regular basis, don’t even get me started on why those posts make my stomach turn.
+As I watch my four year old thriving in her first “real” year of school, coming home to excitedly “play teacher” on a regular basis, don’t even get me started on why those posts don’t sit right with me.

 “While accurate measures of teacher attrition are important if school systems, administrators, and potential teachers are to effectively plan for the coming years, the need to identify factors which cause teachers to remain in the profession is perhaps of greater importance.”
 (Inman, 2004).

 You’ve probably said these words before, as I know I have countless times.
 We say these words because they’re true.
 In fact, if you ask most teachers why they stay in the classroom, the first reason they will likely state is their students.
 They are the reason we entered the profession in the first place, and the reason we get out of bed in the morning.
 Rarely do teachers leave the profession due to their students.
-The kids are constant, and our desire to positively impact their little lives does not and should not fade.
+Our devotion to kids is constant, and our desire to positively impact their little lives does not and should not fade.

-There are things that we wish to change about this profession, but unfortunately, we cannot.
+Now, there are things that we wish to change about this profession, but unfortunately, we cannot.
 We cannot change the circumstances of students who enter our school building.
 We cannot change their families’ circumstances.
 We cannot generate money and classroom resources from thin air.
 Ironically, according to our research, it turns out that those aren’t the things that matter MOST to teachers or affect their daily job satisfaction anyway.
-It turns out that working with children, regardless of socioeconomic status, ethnicity, or disability, is rewarding in and of itself.
+It turns out that working with children, is rewarding in and of itself.
 We love our students regardless of the school in which we teach, and we love our students regardless of circumstances.

 These are the four factors that can significantly and positively impact the retention of teachers.